Blended Learning - 12 month programme

 The Diploma in Behaviour Analysis and Investigative Interviewing (Diploma in BAII) counts as 90 credits towards a 180 credit Master Degree (MSc).

-There are two payment methods available to secure your place on this course.
+There are three payment methods available to secure your place on this course.

-We will contact you after your booking fee is received to arrange your next payment.
+We will contact you after your booking fee is received to arrange your payment plan.

 Travel and accommodation for the live workshops are to be arranged and funded directly by you once your booking is confirmed.

-We would be happy to provide recommendations based on your budget and requirements.
+We would be happy to provide further recommendations based on your budget and requirements if needed – please contact us here.

 If you would like to find out more please call us on +44 (0) 161 413 8930 or fill in the form below: